 Estimates suggest that at least 4.8 billion people lack access to timely essential and emergency surgical, obstetric and anaesthetic care, with the vast majority living in low and middle income countries (LMICs)1.
 Therefore, perhaps unsurprisingly, surgically treatable conditions contribute up to 32% of the Global Burden of Disease2.
 Surveys in countries with a low surgical capacity, such as Rwanda and Sierra Leone, have found that approximately 30% of total deaths have a surgically treatable cause and could have been prevented3, 4.

 Bangladesh is a resource poor county and health expenditure is low both as a proportion of GDP (3.7%) and in absolute terms (total average annual expenditure per capita is $67).
-Despite this, Bangladesh has made impressive progress towards its health-related millennium goals, achieving several targets using an approach that has championed community healthcare as a cornerstone of its success5.
-In particular, the country has made impressive reductions in infant mortality, achieving a rate of 41/1000 live births, a figure that is below the global average.
-Bangladesh is thus one of just a few LMICs set to reach the Millennium Development Goal 4 target6 and is positioned to make significant progress towards the new Sustainable Development Goals (SDGs).
+Despite this, Bangladesh made impressive progress towards its health-related millennium goals, achieving several targets using an approach that has championed community healthcare as a cornerstone of its success5.
+In particular, the country has made impressive reductions in infant mortality, achieving a rate of 41/1000 live births, a figure that is below the global average making it one of just a few LMICs to reach the Millennium Development Goal 4 target6.
 Nevertheless, research has suggested that there is still a significant need for surgical care services in Bangladesh, where road traffic accident victims alone account for an estimated 19% of bed occupancy in district and sub-district hospitals7.

 Government-run healthcare facilities are utilised by the poorest in Bangladeshi society and provide basic healthcare services at minimal out of pocket costs to users8.
 Surgical services and inpatient care are provided from the sub-district level upwards.
 Sub-district hospitals, referred to locally as Upazilla Health Complexes (Upazilla HCs), each serve an average population of approximately 300,000 people9 and are intended to provide basic obstetric, gynaecological, anaesthetic, nursing and laboratory services10.
 At the secondary health care level, surgical care is provided by district and general hospitals that are staffed by specialist doctors and provide outpatient and inpatient services, as well as imaging, laboratory and radiological services.
 General and district hospitals serve an average population of 2.2 million people9.
 More specialised surgical specialty and sub-speciality care is provided at the tertiary health care level by teaching hospitals and medical college hospitals.
 These hospitals are better equipped, have more highly trained specialist staff, and serve a large regional population10.